bugfishtm/fast-php-page/_source/_core/_vendor/README.md

-# Third-Party Libraries

-**DO NOT MODIFY FILES WITHIN THIS FOLDER, AS THEY MAY BE OVERWRITTEN DURING CORE UPDATES!**
+📁 **Vendor Library Folder**

 The Third-Party Libraries directory is dedicated to storing third-party libraries utilized in the project.
-You can look up the different folders to find more informations about the included 3rd party project!
+You can look up the different folders to find more informations about the included 3rd party project and theire licenses, which are also documented in our documentation!

-Happy exploring!
+**Note:** Changes in this folder are NOT persistent and will be overwritten by core updates.

+Happy coding and have a great one!
-Bugfish <3
+🐟 Bugfish <3